Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 #### Update API Service IP

 Once you have either a Smart Pendant Desktop app or have enabled Development access on the physical pendant, you can edit your Java extension code to update the IP address to which it connects.
-If both the Java extension and Desktop Smart Pendant are running on the same PC, the default (locahost) will suffice, otherwise enter the IPv4 address as a string (usual dotted notation).
+If both the Java extension and Desktop Smart Pendant are running on the same PC, the default (locahost) will suffice, otherwise enter the IPv4 address of the controller (or remote desktop pendant) as a string (usual dotted notation).

 ```Java
        extension = new Extension("dev.my-extension", // canonical name